 - Understanding the developers’ slang

-If you want to get along with the developers and understand what they are talking about you need to know their technical slang.
-Knowing their lingo will allow testers to speak freely and give some respect from developers during important discussions with the team.
+If you want to get along with the developer and understand what he is talking about you need to know the technical slang.
+Knowing their lingo will allow testers to speak freely and give some respect from the developer during important discussions with the team.

 - Quality is in priority

-You may be super qualified as a tester and be best in your stuff but what developers want is to see significant bugs, issues that involve core functionality and the analysis of a root cause.
+You may be super qualified as a tester and be best in your stuff but what developer wants is to see significant bugs, issues that involve core functionality and the analysis of a root cause.